ChaseRichardsonGit/TheButler/README.md

                 Melfi? - Weekly check in, scheduled appointment, Sundays at 10AM.
                 GOD Bot - Kill all butlers, kill yourself, then start the butler.
 Also where you summon the butler to your computer.
             Token Size

-            Finished Items / Change log:
-            If you provide matching discord name your conversation history pops up (nice name) | DONE Chat History (by username)  --  DONE
-            When persona is changed, clear chat window, then load chat history with user.  -- DONE -- 2/26/23 - 5PM Move regex into OpenAI.js | parse response out | DONE! - 2/23 - 7:31PM
-            Send button changed to little blue pointer telegram arrow thingy inside of input box - Done - 10AM Submit button for username inside of username-input - Done - 1010AM Left side padding for search bar - Added, need feedback - 1013AM Finish passing the weather through openai and return longform response.  -- DONE -- 2/26/23 - 7PM Capture DM's sent count to bots in userInfos for tracking. -- DONE -- Get rid of puerus.js and jarvis.js by changing index.js - DONE - 2/23 - 8PM PERSONAS ON WEB  -- DONE -- 2/26/23 - 3:09PM
-            Double logging the users messages.
-2/26/23 - 1010AM  -- FIXED - 2:15PM
-            Load chathistory logs.
-2/26/23 - 1013AM  -- FIXED - 2:15PM
-            Fix username-input text color to Black - DONE - 2/22/23 - 11:45AM
-            It doesn't answer the first question right on Web. - Solved/not fixed - First message not saving to DB  - DONE - 2/26/23 - 3PM
-            Discord replies with new lines but webchat doesn't.  -- FIXED -- 2/26/23 Starting it with a parameter.  -- DONE -- Seneca -- 2/23/23
-            Get regex parsing working.
-Even if triplicated.
-Parse it going into the DB and not on the way out.  -- DONE -- 2/24/23 - 8PM
-            Clean up node-modules and package.json    -- DONE -- REDO
-            Listening for their name in all channels.  -- DONE

-            Three Bots:
-            TheButler - Simplified code + mongoose.
-            Puerus - A side bot.
-            Jarvis - B side bot.

             Decision:  RIDAC
             TheButler will have certain core capabilities.
 The personas will have sub-capabilities, but also the same features as TheButler.

             Topic of Discussion:
             DAO -